muricoca/crab/future_html/tutorial.rst

 Analyzing the output
 --------------------
-If you save the code provided above in a python file (.py) and run it at  your terminal, the output should be: 	[(5, 3.3477895267131013), (1, 2.8572508984333034), (6, 2.4473604699719846)].
+If you save the code provided above in a python file (.py) and run it at  your terminal, the output should be: 	[(5, 3.3477895267131013)].
 We requested for the top recommendation, and the recommender engine gave us one.
 He recommended the movie Just My Luck to Toby.
-Furthermore, it also informed the estimated Toby's preference for the movie Just My Luck, which is about 4.3, and that was the highest among all the items eligible for recommendations.
+Furthermore, it also informed the estimated Toby's preference for the movie The Night Listener, which is about 3.34, and that was the highest among all the items eligible for recommendations.
 It isn't bad.
 We didn't get the movie, which was a possible item and we picked the item 4 over 5, and this makes sense when you note that 4 is a more highly rated overall.
 The estimated preference reflects how much Toby likes the movie Just My Luck with a rating 4.34 which between